-This evidence does/does not support Wegner's Theory of Continental drift because
+This evidence does/does not support Wegner's Theory of Continental drift because it infers that the two sides could have been joined together in the past.

-Identical fossil plant and animal assemblages are found on opposite sides of the Atlantic, as reported in many scientific papers, suggesting that the lands were joined.
+Identical fossil plant and animal assemblages found on opposite sides of the Atlantic, as reported in many scientific papers, suggesting that the lands were joined.
 The southern continents could be re-assembled to form the supercontinent of Gondwanaland.
 (See second picture on first page)